-The RealDrums list can be sorted by clicking on any of the column headings.
+The RealDrums list can be sorted by any of the column headings.

-Click on this button to enter an asterisk beside the current selection in the list, indicating that this is a favorite style.

-BossaTerryClarke^ Click on the name of the RealDrums style name that you want to select for the song.
-Names ending in a caret ^ have variations available.
+- Click on this column to enter an asterisk, indicating that this is a favorite style. - Click on the name of the RealDrums style name that you want to select for the song.
+Names ending in a caret ^ have variations available. - ^ Clicking in the caret column will show the variations for the selected RealDrums style (if available). - Genre is the type of music that the RealDrums style comes from, such as Jazz, Rock, or Country.

-- ^ Clicking in the caret column will show the variations for the selected RealDrums style (if available). - Genre is the type of music that the RealDrums style comes from, such as Jazz, Rock, or Country. - Genre (2) suggests additional types of music that the RealDrums style might work for. - /4 indicates the time signature, which is 4/4 by default.
-If the column is empty, the time signature is 4/4; if there is a 3 in this column the time signature is 3/4. - Ev indicates the feel of the RealDrums style, either Even or Swing. - The listing in the 8 column indicates whether the meter is based on eighth notes (8) or sixteenth notes (16). - Lo is the slowest tempo for which the RealDrums style is suited. - Hi is the fastest tempo recommended for the style.

-- X indicates a style with a tempo that is out of range for the song. - N/A are styles not found in the Drums folder. - Artist lists the names of the drummers who recorded each RealDrums style.
-Select a name to read their Bio. - Set is the number of the RealDrums set that includes the style.
-This column also tells you whether a video or notation (RealChart) is available for the RealDrums.
+- Genre (more) suggests additional types of music that the RealDrums style might work for. - /4 indicates the time signature, which is 4/4 by default.
+If the column is empty, the time signature is 4/4; if there is a 3 in this column, the time signature is 3/4. - Ev indicates the feel of the RealDrums style, either Even or Swing. - The listing in the 8 column indicates whether the meter is based on eighth notes (8) or sixteenth notes (16). - Lo is the slowest tempo for which the RealDrums style is suited. - Hi is the fastest tempo recommended for the style. - X indicates a style with a tempo that is out of range for the song. - N/A are styles not found in the Drums folder. - Artist is the name of the drummer who recorded the RealDrums. - # is the number of the RealDrums set for the style.
+This column also tells you whether a video or notation (RealChart) is available for the RealDrums. - The Stems column shows the number of microphones used during the actual recording sessions.